Alberto Fernandez (diplomat)

-Alberto Miguel Fernandez (born 1958) is a Cuban-American former diplomat.
+Alberto Miguel Fernandez (born 1958) is a Cuban-American former diplomat and journalist.
 He was the head of the Middle East Broadcasting Networks (MBN), which includes Alhurra.
-Fernandez is currently vice president of the Middle East Media Research Institute, a position he held 2015-2017.
+Fernandez is currently vice president of the Middle East Media Research Institute, a position he held 2015–2017.
+He is also a contributor to EWTN News.
+He is a member of the Madrid Forum, an international group of individuals organized by Vox.

 Career

 He is a Non-Resident Fellow in Middle East Politics and Media at the TRENDS Research and Advisory center in Abu Dhabi, United Arab Emirates.
-He is also on the Board of Advisors of the International Center for the Study of Violent Extremism (ICSVE) IDC (In Defense of Christians) and the Philos Project.
-He was a member of the Council of Executives of the Center for Cyber and Homeland Security at Auburn University.
+He is also on the Board of Advisors of the International Center for the Study of Violent Extremism (ICSVE) IDC (In Defense of Christians) and a Fellow at the Ben Franklin Fellowship since 2024.

 He was the Coordinator for Strategic Counterterrorism Communications (CSCC) at the U.S. Department of State in Washington, D.C. from March 2012 to February 2015.
 CSCC was set up in September 2011 by White House Executive Order 13584 to combat the propaganda of Al-Qaida, its allies and adherents.
 He was US Ambassador to Equatorial Guinea, Africa's third largest oil producer and only Spanish speaking country, from January 2010.
 Before that he was Chargé d'affaires of the U.S. Embassy in Khartoum, Sudan from 2007 to 2009.
 In Sudan, he worked to maintain the 2005 Comprehensive Peace Accords between the NCP government and the rebels of the Sudan Peoples Liberation Army (SPLA) and to bring humanitarian relief to war-torn Darfur.

 Fernandez was the director of the office of press and public diplomacy in the Bureau of Near Eastern Affairs at the United States Department of State from August 2005 to May 2007.
 As one of the few to speak fluent Arabic at the U.S. State Department, he was the mouthpiece for U.S. policy in the Middle East.
 A Newsweek profile started that he gave an average of about 200 interviews a year.

 Fernandez has also served in senior US embassy positions, as Counselor for Public Affairs, in Kabul, Amman, Guatemala City, and Damascus.
 Earlier in his career, he served at the US Embassy in Kuwait (Public Affairs Officer), Managua (Press Attache and Spokesman), Santo Domingo (Director of the Dominican American Cultural Institute, ICDA), and Abu Dhabi.